As the Jan. 6 hearings begin, what are the statuses of the Arkansans charged? - NewsBreak

 Robert Snow

-Robert Snow , Heber Springs, Arkansas, arrested in Little Rock: Tracked via his cell phone which showed to be inside the U.S. Capitol on January 6, which was further confirmed via security camera video.
-In the FBI report, Snow admitted to having relieved himself on a column inside the building.
+Robert Snow of Heber Springs was arrested in Little Rock: Snow was tracked via his cell phone, which showed him to be inside the U.S. Capitol on January 6, which was further confirmed via security camera video.
+In the initial FBI report, Snow admitted to having relieved himself on a column inside the building, a charge he later contested.

 Charges